revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 <details><summary> <b>Show Answer</b> </summary>

-> Python doesn't support constructor overloading, means we can not create two constructor, within same class, with different arguments.
+> Python doesn't support constructor overloading i.e., we can not create two constructor, within same class, with different arguments.
 But there is a way in python through which we can make a constructor that can work in different way when we pass different number of arguments at the time of object creation.
 We can pass number of default arguments to `__init__()` method to make it as constructor overloading.

 For example:
 ```python3